Te Rākau Whakamarumaru

 If you’re on a hilly section please check your land and contact us if you notice any cracks, creaking noises, doors sticking in your home or retaining walls leaning.
 Call us on 800 653 800.

-To keep up to date with warnings
+To keep up to date

 For latest updates, like and follow our Facebook page